turkalpmd/ggpubpy/README.md

 ## Core Features

 - **Violin + boxplot + jitter** in one call
+- **Correlation matrix plots** with scatter plots, histograms, and statistical annotations
+- **Shift plots** for advanced distribution comparison with quantile analysis
 - **Automatic color palettes** with ColorBrewer-inspired defaults
 - **Built-in datasets** (iris) for quick testing and examples
 - **Flexible group comparisons** - works with 2-group, 3-group, or more